 The Graduate College sponsors several Graduate Interdisciplinary Programs (GIDPs) in addition to the many interdisciplinary possibilities available through regular graduate degree programs.
 GIDPs transcend departmental boundaries by facilitating cutting edge teaching and research at the nexus of traditional disciplines.
 The high value placed on interdisciplinary research and education is indicative of The University of Arizona's enthusiasm and commitment to fostering innovation and creativity among its faculty and students.

 No minimim scores are indicated for the GRE exam.
-A writing score above 4.0 is preferred.
+A writing score of 4.0 or higher is preferred.

 Minimum TOEFL: Must meet University of Arizona Graduate College minimum requirement.
 Paper based: 550; iBT: 79

 Minimum IELTS: Must meet University of Arizona Graduate College minimum requrement.
 Composite score of 7, no subject area below 6.